readable111/Crop-Hero/MPM/mpm.md

 #### Inter-Page Routing <a name="routing"></a>
 *Author: Daniel*

 The CropAlly app uses the [expo-router library](https://docs.expo.dev/router/navigating-pages/) and the index.js file.
 The index.js file determines the default page when a user opens up the app for the first time.
-To specify the page, import the page component and then call the component in the Page function’s return statement.
+To specify the page, import the page component and then call the component in the Page function's return statement.
 For example, the following code in index.js makes the Home page into the default page.

 ~~~jsx
 import Home from './home.jsx'